MeTavi/TAT_doc/docs/Setup_Guide/index.md

    - Stop locations

    See more information about the [HASTUS Data] in the Data Requirement section.
-2. GTFS Data: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
+2. GTFS Data: The GTFS data used in this Transit Analytics process is produced by CUBIC for maximum compatibility.
 See more information about the [GTFS Data] in the Data Requirement section.
 3. Ticketing Data: This consists of two key data items:
    - Transaction data
    - Trip stop timing reports